2026 UK Buyer's Guide

 Postgrad / Research

-MacBook Air M4 for stability and longevity, or the Honor MagicBook Pro 14 if you need horsepower.
+MacBook Air M5 for stability and longevity, or the Honor MagicBook Pro 14 if you need horsepower.

 The Final Verdict

-If I had to send one student off to university tomorrow with one laptop, it'd be the Apple MacBook Air 13" (M4).
-The combination of 16GB standard RAM, an utterly silent fanless chassis, an 18-hour battery and a 1.24 kg weight makes it almost impossible to beat for the typical undergraduate workload — and crucially, it'll still feel fast in year four.
+If I had to send one student off to university tomorrow with one laptop, it'd be the Apple MacBook Air 13" — now in its M5 (2026) guise.
+The combination of 16GB standard RAM, a 512GB base SSD, an utterly silent fanless chassis, an 18-hour battery and a 1.24 kg weight makes it almost impossible to beat for the typical undergraduate workload — and crucially, it'll still feel fast in year four.
+If you'd rather save money, the outgoing M4 model is now heavily discounted and remains brilliant value.

 If you're firmly in the Windows camp or just want to spend less, the Acer Aspire 14 AI is my unhesitating recommendation.
 A 22-hour real-world battery test result is genuinely staggering, and at £699 it's serious value.
 The Lenovo IdeaPad Slim 3x is the budget Copilot+ pick if money's tight; the Honor MagicBook Pro 14 is the obvious choice for anyone running creative software; the ASUS Chromebook 14 CX1405 is unbeatable if your degree is browser-based; and the HP Envy x360 14 covers anyone who values the flexibility of a 2-in-1.